SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 "Changing values of specific fields in a single database table entry "Assume the entry can be uniquely identified by specifying key values "in the WHERE clause
-UPDATE dbtab SET comp2 = 'X' WHERE key1 = 'Y'.
+UPDATE dbtab SET comp2 = 'X' WHERE key_field = 'Y'.

 "--------------- INDICATORS ...
 SET STRUCTURE addition ---------------
 "Similar to SET, using the INDICATORS ... addition, you  can change content